dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 ---
-title: 'Importing Ticket Data from Zendesk API to Weaviate'
+title: 'Import Ticket Data from Zendesk API to Weaviate'
-description: Importing Ticket Data from Zendesk API to Weaviate
+description: How to Import Ticket Data from Zendesk API to Weaviate
 keywords: [how to, zendesk, weaviate, vector database, vector search]
 ---